pulasthi-Narada/Google-YouTube-Data-API-v3-Explore/README.md

 # Google-YouTube-Data-API-v3-Explore-With-Node.js

-Explore the google YouTube data API v3 with Node.js
+Explore (without client libraries) the Google YouTube Data API v3 (public data, Google data that is publicly available) with Node.js.

+This will create an API key

 node version

+reference